It started with three families who set out on a search for a new home some 200 years ago.

 Leaving Indonesia by boat, they promised to alert each other if they found somewhere new they could all live, and fish.
 One of the families came across this tiny island in Phang Nga Bay, and true to their word, raised a flag high up on the limestone mountain to tell the others of their find.

 Today, Koh Panyee (the island of the flag) is home to nearly 2,000 people, all of whom are descendants of the families who first settled here.
-Together, they reside on this village built almost entirely on stilts, floating in the middle of the Andaman sea.
+Together, they reside in this village built almost entirely on stilts, floating in the middle of the Andaman sea.

-We’re making a stop to this unique place as part of a day trip to Phang Nga Bay, guided by the company Phuket Sail Tours.
-There are countless tour groups offering trips of this kind, but I chose PST because they limit the number of passengers they take, and leave earlier in order to avoid the crowds.
+We’re making a stop at this unique place as part of a day trip to Phang Nga Bay, guided by the company Phuket Sail Tours.
+There are countless tour groups offering trips of this kind, but I chose PST because they limit the number of passengers they take and leave earlier in order to avoid the crowds.
 You can get to Koh Panyee without a tour group of course, but you’ll need to rent your own long-tail boat from the Surakul pier nearby.

 It’s another swelteringly hot day in Phuket.
 The warm breeze on our speedboat provides a nice escape from the midday heat, but it’s a little deceiving as you’re not aware of how much you’re burning under the blazing sun.

 The view around Phang Nga is beautiful, just like the rest of Phuket, with limestone cliffs towering out of the water at every turn.
 Our boat speeds through the ocean and slams down as we hit the waves, and in the distance, the giant limestone mountain which the village is built around comes into view.

 You can make out the buildings as we start to approach the main pier, with the mosque at the top of the village standing out most prominently.
 This is a Muslim community, and the mosque is one of the few places in town that’s not built on stilts.